NE public art projects

 A documentary will also be produced that will feature artists hired, community members, Indigenous Elders and Elders from culturally diverse groups in northeast communities.

-Apiow Akwai is an emerging visual artist based in Calgary, Alberta.
-She was born and raised in South Sudan until the age of eight.
-Apiow and her family immigrated to Canada to escape the war and pursue higher education.
-She discovered her passion for the arts at the age of six.
+Apiow Akwai is an emerging visual artist based in Calgary.
+She discovered her passion for arts at the age of six.
 What started as a creative and emotional outlet led to her deep respect and appreciation for the arts.

 Day Pajarillo is a Filipino immigrant who arrived in Canada in 2008 as a food service worker.